MrOlm/drep/docs/module_descriptions.rst

 Analyze
 -------

 Analyze is the module that makes all of the figures.
-It also has the option to visualize how a secondary cluster would look with different parameters (for example, using ANIm instead of gANI).
-To do that, use the ``RE-CLUSTER PRIMARY CLUSTERS`` arguments.
-To make plots, just use the -pl argument.

 To see the command-line options, check the help::

-  mattolm@Matts-MacBook-Pro:~/Programs/drep/docs$ dRep analyze -h
+  $ dRep analyze -h
   usage: dRep analyze [-p PROCESSORS] [-d] [-o] [-h] [-c CLUSTER] [-t THRESHOLD]
                       [-m {ANIn,gANI}] [-mc MINIMUM_COVERAGE]
                       [-a {complete,average,single,weighted}]